Andorra and The Pyrenees

 The tour price includes

-• Return Ferry crossing Portsmoth Caen / Le Havre (including shared cabin on outbound crossing)
+• Return Ferry / Eurotunnel crossing (including shared cabin on overnight ferry crossings)

 • Sat Nav co-ordinates for each hotel